($1,649) Cost to ship a car from San Diego, CA to Raleigh, NC

 The best San Diego to Raleigh car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from San Diego to Raleigh:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from San Diego to Raleigh:

 - Best for Real-Time Tracking: Nexus Auto Transport